-- maximize compatibility between new and existing development and between different land uses; - improve the efficiency, safety, and appearance of land uses; - ensure the provision of services and facilities; - widen County highways for a 30 metre wide road allowance; - · implement development agreements; and - · control development in Well Head Protection Areas
+- · maximize compatibility between new and existing development and between different land uses; - · improve the efficiency, safety, and appearance of land uses; - ensure the provision of services and facilities including but not limited to water, sanitary, drainage, stormwater management, and parking; - ensure facilities are designed to have regard for accessibility and persons with disabilities; - · widen County highways for a 30 metre wide road allowance; - regulate exterior design of buildings in all designations where deemed necessary; - implement urban design guidelines; - provide functional and attractive on-site amenities such as landscaping and lighting; - secure required easements for services; - direct establishment of sustainable design elements such as trees, plantings, permeable paving materials, recycling receptacles, bicycle storage facilities and electronic vehicle charging stations; - · implement development agreements; and - · control development in Well Head Protection Areas

-All land use designations are proposed site plan control areas, except for lands used primarily for one- and two-unit dwellings.
-Within proposed site plan control areas, Council may pass bylaws designating all or part of the areas as site plan control areas.
+All land use designations are proposed site plan control areas, except for lands used primarily for one- and twounit dwellings.
+Within proposed site plan control areas, Council may pass by-laws designating all or part of the areas as site plan control areas.